Machine Learning Simulates Agent-Based Model Towards Policy: Methods

 \subsection{Data}

 In order to emulate the original PS2 ABM, we started out with two sets of data produced in the 11,076 runs the authors of PS2 executed \cite{alves_furtado2022}.
-On the one hand, we accessed the parameters' configuration for each single run.
-On the other hand, we evaluated the outputs -- in terms of indicators produced by the model -- associated with each configuration of parameters (see the left ABM portion of figure \ref{fig:surrogate_ABM_ML}).
+The data provided by the authors included 32 sets of sensitivity analysis on different parameters (typically with 7 interval values and 20 runs each), runs for all MRs, runs for specific MRs, and sets of 20 runs for each one of the four alternative policy instrument.\footnote{We estimate that all 11,076 runs, on simultaneous 20 cores server would take nearly 300 hours to complete.} For all runs, we accessed the parameters' configuration for each one, as well as the the outputs--in terms of indicators produced by the model--associated with each configuration of parameters (see the left ABM portion of figure \ref{fig:surrogate_ABM_ML}).

-The configuration of parameters and rules includes information such as which MR is being simulated; the percentage of the population for a given run; the choice of wage-decision the firms used; or which policy is tested, if any.
-The full list of parameters include: (a) all of those in table \ref{tab:params}, (b) the Boolean choices of table \ref{tab:S-O-N_dummies}, and (c) each MR, as listed in table \ref{tab:S-O-N_acps}.\footnote{Moreover, parameters include a test of tax distribution, interest rate alternatives, availability of construction lots, and simulation starting year.}
+The configuration of parameters and rules includes information such as which Metropolitan Region is being simulated; the percentage of the total population used for a given run\footnote{The baseline model uses only a fraction of the total population to run the default configuration.}; the choice of wage-decision the firms used; or which policy is tested, if any.
+The full list of parameters include: (a) all of those in table \ref{tab:params}, (b) the Boolean choices of table \ref{tab:S-O-N_dummies}, and (c) each MR, as listed in table \ref{tab:S-O-N_acps}.
+Moreover, parameters include a test of tax distribution, interest rate alternatives, availability of construction lots, and simulation starting year.

-Additionally, PS2 produced an array of 66 indicators, providing details that refer to all the municipalities of a MR, individual municipalities, but that also contained information on households, workers, businesses, and the bank.
+Additionally, PS2 produced an array of 66 indicators, providing details that refer to municipalities of a MR, but that also contained information on households, workers, businesses, and the bank.
 All in all, our data mapped the exact configuration of parameters for each run to the set of indicators produced by that same run.
-We then proceed to the learning process that maps inputs to outputs and enables extrapolation using the surrogate ML model.
+We then proceeded to the learning process that maps inputs to outputs and enables extrapolation using the surrogate ML model.